TMI PHOTOGRAPHY I Project 5: In The Style Of, Part I

 You will create a digital presentation using Google Slides about your artist.
 Your presentation must be 10-15 minutes long (no more, no less) and should include high res image files, at least 1500 pixels on the longest edge.
 We will go over in class how to search for high res images on Google.

 Your presentation should include information from your paper, but DO NOT read from your paper as a script.
 You may use notecards if needed, but ideally you should have your presentation memorized.

-Thursday, December 5— Artist Source Images (10 JPEGS) -- folder in Google Drive Due by end of class in your Google Drive folder under Project 3, Part 1 folder.
-Label as lastname_firstname_artistname_01, etc. Make sure your source images are at least 1500 pixels on the longest edge.
+Friday, 1/15/ 21— Artist source images due (10 JPEGS) -- folder in Google Drive This is due by midnight in Google Drive - Create a Project 5 - Part 1 folder.
+Create a folder labeled Artist Source Images and place your files here.
+Label your files as lastname_firstname_artistname_01, etc. Make sure your source images are at least 1500 pixels on the longest edge.

-December 9-13 — PROJECTS DUE (Paper and Presentation) on your sign-up date
+Tuesday- Monday, 1/19 - 25 — PROJECTS DUE (Paper and Presentation) before class begins on your sign-up date

-You must turn in a typed and printed version of your biography with bibliography and image list.
-You will also turn in a digital version of this, saved as a PDF, under your Project 3, Part 1 folder in Google Drive labeled as lastname_firstname_biography_final.
+You must turn in a digital copy of your biography with bibliography and image list.
+Make sure this is saved as a PDF under your Project 5 - Part 1 folder in Google Drive labeled as lastname_firstname_biography_final.